Belayet Hossain: Role in the liberation war

 On 14 November 1971, it occupied most of the area of Salda River in Kasba Upazila of Brahmanbaria District.
 The freedom fighters of Salda River sub-sector of Sector 2 divided into several groups and attacked the defensive position of the Pakistan Army earlier on the night of November 12.
 November 14 at one o'clock, A strong contingent of Pakistani troops marched through the godown area west of Monowara village to retake the Salda River.
-Belayet Hossain with his team attacked the advancing Pakistani army.
-The Pakistani army was devastated by the fierce attack and after a while they start fleeing.
-Then Belayet Hossain chased them with his comrades while he was leader some of the fraction war.
-With his extraordinary heroism, the Pakistani army started fleeing.
-The frightened soldiers then began to retreat, firing back.
-But he was not a man to give up.
-His wish was to capture one or two enemy soldiers alive.
-He continued to move forward with courage and quickness but his wish couldn't get fulfilled.
-A bullet fired by the enemy came at his head.
+Belayet Hossain with his team attacked the advancing Pakistani Army whose soldiers then began to retreat while firing back.
+Hossain's wish was to capture one or two enemy soldiers alive.
+He continued to move forward when he was shot in the head.
 He fell to the ground and died in battle.

 Tomb

 With the help of the villagers, Belayet was buried along with other martyred freedom fighters on a hill in Kullapathar village.
 This cemetery is now known as Kullapathar Shaheed Memorial.